dwkstuart/xml-rule-builder/README.md

 - **React Components** for easy UI integration
 - **Validation** with detailed error reporting
 - **Type Safety** with full TypeScript support
-- **Read-only Rule Types** - users cannot modify predefined rule types
+- **Configurable Rule Types** - users can define and modify rule types
 - **Flexible Rule Structure** supporting nested groups with AND/OR logic

 ## Installation